Valink-Solutions/chunkvault-docs/src/content/docs/teller/01-getting-started.md

 ## Troubleshooting

 If you are having trouble installing ChunkVault Desktop, please create a new issue on our [GitHub repository](https://github.com/Valink-Solutions/teller/issues/new/choose) and we will get back to you as soon as possible.

+Alternatively, you can join our [Discord server](https://discord.gg/k3yjVarAtA) where our community can help you troubleshoot any issues you may encounter.